Calvin Harris Speaks Out About Taylor & Tom

-If, as the rumor mill has it, Calvin Harris is fuming over the apparent sudden romance between Taylor Swift and Tom Hiddleston, he's not showing it.
+If, as the rumour mill has it, Calvin Harris is fuming over the sudden romance between Taylor Swift and Tom Hiddleston, he's not showing it.
 The Scottish DJ downplayed any beef when TMZ cameramen cornered him and brazenly asked if his famous ex had "betrayed" him.

 "It's all good," Harris said as he made his way from his car to his gym entrance.
 "She's doing her thing."